sandermvdb/chess22k/README.md

 # chess22k

 A chessengine build in Java that uses the UCI protocol to communicate with graphical interfaces.
 Should be used with a 64 bit JRE.
-Score is about 2500 elo.
+Score is about 2600 elo.

-###Features
+## Features
 - (magic) bitboards
 - transposition tables
 - (internal) iterative-deepening